 SME 2 reflects the share of SME exposures in exposures to the real economy (corporates, retail, and secured by IP) and allows the assessment of the relative importance of SME lending as compared to other lending to the private sector.
-Exposures in default are included if under the SA approach, but excluded if computed under the IRB approach.
+Exposures in default are included in the SA approach, but excluded in IRB.